RAVE: Residual Vector Embedding for CLIP-Guided Backlit Image Enhancement: Conclusion

 \section{Conclusion}

 Based on CLIP-LIT method, we have presented two improved CLIP guidance techniques for backlit image enhancement task, named CLIP-LIT-Latent and RAVE.
-Our methods show similar or superior performance to that of CLIP-LIT in both supervised and unsupervised settings, while having lower time and space requirements.
+Our methods show similar or superior performance to that of CLIP-LIT in both cases of training with paired or unpaired data, while having lower time and space requirements.
 Furthermore, latent vector constructed by RAVE is interpretable and can be used to find biases in the training data, as well as potentially correct them.
-Moreover, our proposed approach has several advantages over the current SOTA in supervised backlit image enhancement, Diff-Retinex.
-First, unlike Diff-Retinex, our method can also be applied to the unsupervised setting.
+Moreover, our proposed approach has several advantages over the current SOTA in backlit image enhancement, Diff-Retinex.
+First, unlike Diff-Retinex, our method can also be trained using unpaired data.
 Second, it is more lightweight, requiring less compute and space for training and inference, suitable for images with larger resolution.